maxsmirnov92/CopyUtil/README.md

 -deleteCopiedFiles = allow delete successfully copied source files (ignored that specific file was renamed) -ignoreExcludedPaths = ignore hardcoded restricted path parts like "Windows" or "Program Files" - normally, if source or destination file(s) contain those parts, it will be skipped
--forceOverwrite if target file which copy/move to exists, it will be overwritten without user confirm
+-forceOverwrite if target file which copy/move to exists, it will be overwritten without user confirm -disableRecursion if true files only on current level will be handled